ChrisCrossCrash/r-place-blender/README.md

 ![The Blender logo in r/Place, rendered in Blender](images/blender-logo.jpg)

-The scripts can be run with Jupyter notebook guides, or by using the provided command line tool.
+The scripts can be run with Jupyter Notebook guides, or by using the provided command line tool.

 ## Prerequisites